Armenians in the Middle East: History

-From the 16th century until 1828, all of Eastern Armenia, which includes all of the modern-day Armenia, were part of Qajar Iran, alongside the rest of Transcaucasia and parts of the North Caucasus.
-As a result of the Treaty of Turkmenchay, Iran irrevocably lost Eastern Armenia to neighbouring Imperial Russia, while the terms stipulated the rights of the Tsar to make a call for Iran's very large Armenian community to settle in the newly conquered Caucasian territories of Russia.
+From the 16th century until 1828, all of Eastern Armenia, which includes all of the modern-day Armenia, was part of Qajar Iran, alongside the rest of Transcaucasia and parts of the North Caucasus.
+As a result of the Treaty of Turkmenchay, Iran irrevocably lost Eastern Armenia to neighboring Imperial Russia, while the terms stipulated the rights of the Tsar to make a call for Iran's very large Armenian community to settle in the newly conquered Caucasian territories of Russia.
 Many tens of thousands of Armenians relocated.
 A year after, per the Treaty of Adrianople of 1829 concluded with Ottoman Turkey, the Tsar gained the same rights now for the extant Ottoman Armenian population, and again many tens of thousands moved.
-As a result of this, the number of Armenians in the Middle East, who all lived either in Qajar Iran or the Ottoman Empire, became reduced.
+As a result of this, the number of Armenians in the Middle East, who all lived either in Qajar Iran, or the Ottoman Empire, became reduced.

 Many Ottoman Armenians forcefully came to the Levant and Mesopotamia (known today as Iraq) while many strengthened the already large Armenian community in neighboring Iran, while others moved to Russia and other parts of the world, as they fled during the Armenian genocide, during which 1.5 million Armenians perished.

 In contemporary times, the Armenians in the region lived through and were forced to participate in many conflicts, such as the Arab–Israeli conflict, the Lebanese Civil War, and under Saddam Hussein in the Iran–Iraq War during the 1980s and the first Gulf War of 1990–91.

 Because of political turmoil and tension in the region (such as the Lebanese Civil War and the Islamic Revolution), many Middle Eastern Armenians have emigrated to the Western Europe, the United States, Canada, Australia and the Persian Gulf states.
-Although a good quantity have left the region, they never have lost their foothold in the Orient.
+Although a good quantity has left the region, they never have lost their foothold in the Orient.

 By country

 Bahrain

 Armenians in Bahrain number around 50, living mainly in the capital, Manama.
-They come from Lebanon and Syria and Iraq, attracted by the economic opportunities provided by the country.
-The Armenians in Bahrain are Armenian Apostolics (Orthodox Armenians) belonging to the Armenian Apostolic Church and under the jurisdiction of the Holy See of Cilicia.
+They come from Lebanon, Syria and Iraq, attracted by the economic opportunities provided by the country.
+The Armenians in Bahrain are Armenian Apostolic (Orthodox Armenians) belonging to the Armenian Apostolic Church and under the jurisdiction of the Holy See of Cilicia.
 The Catholicossate of the Great House of Cilicia (also known as the Holy See of Cilicia) has established the "Diocese of Kuwait and the Persian Gulf Countries" headquartered in Kuwait, but also serving the Armenians in the Persian Gulf including Bahrain.